chiaragelder/portfolio_week9/content/page/2024-12-02-too-see-with-naked-eyes.md

 ---
 layout: default
-title: Too see with naked eyes*
+title: To see with naked eyes*
 tags:
   - manual/painting
   - indesign